tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 link](https://engineering.fb.com/2022/05/02/open-source/cinder-jits-instagram/),
 [personal blog link](/blog/cinder-jit-inliner/)) a couple of years ago.
 I wrote about arguably the simplest part, which is copying the callee body into the caller.
 It took me at least a week to get working.
+Probably closer to months if you consider all the plumbing through the rest of the JIT.
 In February during a small hackathon, I watched my colleague [k0kubun](https://github.com/k0kubun) prototype that bit of the inliner inside ZJIT in about 30 minutes.

 There is more to do when pretty much every part of the VM is observable from the guest language: both Python and Ruby allow inspecting the state of the locals, the call stack, etc from user code.
 Sampling profilers also expect some amount of breadcrumbs to work with to inspect the stack.
-So there's some more machinery still required to pretend like the function was not inlined.
+So there's some more machinery still required to pretend like the callee function was not inlined.
 I talk about this a little bit in the Cinder blog post.

 Even so, all of that can probably be designed and wired together in a couple of months.
 Then you will find yourself tuning the inliner for the next 10